-- overseeing the integrity of the financial reporting process and financial statements, the appointment of independent and competent external auditors; performance and review of the external audit process; review of internal controls; - overseeing the Company's system of risk management and internal controls; establishing an active risk management framework; the current and future risk appetite; recommendations to the risk appetite statement and active risk management strategic plan; - overseeing the Company's corporate insurance program; assessing adequacy and appropriateness of insurance to manage residual risk; and - overseeing the Company's systems and procedures for compliance with applicable legal and regulatory requirements.
+- overseeing the integrity of the financial reporting process and financial statements, the appointment of independent and competent external auditors; - performance and review of the external audit process; - review of internal controls; - overseeing the Company's system of risk management and internal controls; - overseeing the Company's corporate insurance program and risk management framework; and overseeing the Company's systems and procedures for compliance with applicable legal and regulatory requirements.

-The GARCC consists of three directors, all of whom are independent non-executive directors, and is chaired by Georg Chmiel who is an independent non-executive director and is not chairman of the Board.
-The committee operates under a charter approved by the Board of directors, which is reviewed at least annually.
+The GARCC consist of two Directors, both of whom are independent non-executive Directors.
+The GARCC is chaired by Georg Chmiel who is an independent non-executive Director and he is not the Chairman of the Board.
+The Committee operates under a charter approved by the Board of Directors, which is reviewed at least annually.
 The details of the members of this committee are available on the Company's website.

-A copy of the charter is available on the Company's website.
+A copy of the Charter is available on the Company's website.

-The GARCC met six times during the 2019 Financial Year.
-The individual attendance of members at the meetings of this committee are set out in the Company's Annual Financial Report.
+The GARCC met three times during the 2020 Financial Year.
+The individual attendance of members at the meetings of this Committee are set out in the Company's Annual Financial Report.